 (D) its potential hazards.

-(5) The agency normally evaluates a sealed source or a device using radiation safety criteria in accepted industry standards.
-If these standards and criteria do not readily apply to a particular case, the agency formulates reasonable standards and criteria with the help of the manufacturer or distributor.
-The agency shall use criteria and standards sufficient to ensure that the radiation safety properties of the device or sealed source are adequate to protect health and minimize danger to life and property.
+(5) The department normally evaluates a sealed source or a device using radiation safety criteria in accepted industry standards.
+If these standards and criteria do not readily apply to a particular case, the department formulates reasonable standards and criteria with the help of the manufacturer or distributor.
+The department shall use criteria and standards sufficient to ensure that the radiation safety properties of the device or sealed source are adequate to protect health and minimize danger to life and property.
 Section 289.251(e)(1) - (3) of this title includes specific criteria that apply to certain exempt products and §289.251(f) of this title includes specific criteria applicable to certain generally licensed devices.
 This section includes specific provisions that apply to certain specifically licensed items.

-(6) After completion of the evaluation, the agency issues a sealed source and device (SS & D) certificate of registration to the person making the request.
+(6) After completion of the evaluation, the department issues a sealed source and device (SS & D) certificate of registration to the person making the request.
 The SS & D certificate of registration acknowledges the availability of the submitted information for inclusion in an application for a specific license proposing use of the product, or concerning use under an exemption from licensing or general license as applicable for the category of SS & D certificate of registration.

 (7) The person submitting the request for evaluation and SS & D certificate of registration of safety information about the product shall manufacture and distribute the product in accordance with: